MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-create-business-rule.md

 * Validate data and show error messages
 * Create business recommendations based on business intelligence.

-## Differences between Canvas and Model driven apps
+## Differences between canvas and model-driven apps

-Model driven apps can use all actions available on business rules, however not all business rule actions are available on Canvas apps at this time.
+Model driven apps can use all actions available on business rules, however not all business rule actions are available for canvas apps at this time.
 The following actions are **not** available on Canvas apps :

 * Show or hide fields
 * Enable or disable fields